 Is there a way to fix the VPN error and get things working again?

 Here are a few things to try and see if BBC iPlayer will work on your device.

-- Firstly, clear your cookies or try a different browser (Google Chrome or Internet Explorer) than you are currently using.
+- Firstly, clear your cookies or try a different browser (Google Chrome or Internet Explorer) to the one you are currently using.

 - Alternatively, you can ask your VPN’s customer support team which server to use, since sometimes only a few will allow you to watch the most popular streaming services.

 - Perhaps try watching on a desktop PC instead of a mobile device.
 The device that you choose to watch programmes on can make a difference to what you have access to.